ecallahan573/srt2shp/README.md

 # srt2shp
-Parses SRT files produced by DJI drones when recording video.
+Parses multiple SRT files produced by DJI drones when recording video.
 Converts data into an excel spreadsheet and ESRI shapefiles (Points and Lines).

 A demo.srt file is included for testing.

-# Instructions
+# Build from Source

 1. Install python if you don't already have it (https://www.python.org/downloads/)